Let’s start with traffic sources (a.k.a the Channels report in Google Analytics).

 All traffic for which a referrer wasn’t specified.

-In other words, direct traffic isn’t just people who entered your address into a browser, it’s any visit that isn’t from a link on a website or search engine and doesn’t have campaign code.
-This includes any visit that isn’t from a website.
+In other words, direct traffic isn’t just people who entered your website into a browser, it’s any visit that isn’t from a link on a website or search engine and doesn’t have campaign code.
+This is Google’s equivalent of saying “I have no idea where you’re from.
+Go straight to Direct.
+Do not pass go.
+Do not collect $200.”

 Lots of social activity happens within apps.
 But links in apps don’t always pass a “referrer,” so it looks like direct traffic in your Google Analytics.

-As with the referral traffic / web mail problem, some of the traffic from that newsletter you sent will be opened in email programs like Outlook or Mail.
+As with the referral traffic/email problem, some of the traffic from that newsletter you sent will be opened in email programs like Outlook or Mail.
 This is because desktop software doesn’t pass referral data like browsers do.

-Fix: Add campaign tracking code to email marketing.
+The fix: Add campaign tracking code to your email marketing.

 If Analytics sees campaign tracking code, it ignores the referrer.
 But if the tracking code has problems, it doesn’t put the visit back into referring traffic, it puts it into direct traffic.

-11. Traffic from you: companies affect their own stats
+10. Traffic from you: Companies affect their own stats.

 If you don’t have filters properly set up, it’s possible that a significant portion of your traffic is coming from you, your office, or your team.
 If even a handful of employees set the website as their homepage, it will skew direct traffic over the long run.

-Fix: Set up a filter so traffic from your own network’s IP address is removed from your stats.
+The fix: Set up a filter so traffic from your own network’s IP address is removed from your stats.
 Hopefully, you have an internet connection with a static IP address.
-Most offices do.

 Let’s keep this rant going to poke some more holes in our web stats.
 Here are some more misleading stats.
 Some are unfixable technical limitations; others are easily solved setup problems.